Translated by Misaki

 Image courtesy of A Simple Way of Making and Enjoying Matcha At Home (Japanese)

 In sadō, you can find the aesthetics of wabi-sabi in the simple and serene tearoom, where guests can calm their mind and reflect while deepening the inner connection with the host/hostess.

-Because by practicing sadō one learns philosophical values through practice, this art is far beyond the mere act of drinking tea.
+By practicing sadō, one learns philosophical values through practice; this art is far beyond the mere act of drinking tea.